jannae/Slogger/README.md

 - Slogger 2.x uses a plugin architecture to allow easy extension
     - Default plugins:
         -  Github
-            -  new plugin, supercedes Gist logger.
+            -  new plugin, supersedes Gist logger.
             -  Logs push, watch and gist activity
         -  Flickr
             - images uploaded in the last 24 hours, each as an individual post